BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 released.
 Use at your own risk, at the moment!

 This mod completely revamps the way in which weapons and shields are acquired during the game.
-Enemies will now always drop the specific gun and shield that they're using, when killed, and this is now the *only* way to acquire weapons and shields in the game.
-Additionally, the gear quality which enemies use has been greatly improved, so this mod will make your game harder.
+Instead of dropping weapons/shields from a random loot pool, enemies will now *always* drop the specific gun and shield that they're using, and their gear quality has been improved considerably.
 You'll be up against enemies using purples, gemstones, and even legendaries.
 Badass enemies will, in general, have better gear than their ordinary counterparts, though even ordinary enemies have a chance to spawn with the highest-tier gear.

-Creatures like Stalkers and Skeletons, and devices like turrets, will NOT drop a shield, even if they spawn with one.
-Shielded loaders will drop shields, though.

-Bosses with unique weapon drops who don't actually use weapons (ie: most "creature" enemies like Knuckedragger, machines like BNK3R, melee-only bosses) will nevertheless have a guaranteed drop of one item from their drop pool, even though other melee-only enemies wouldn't.
+The intention is that these enhanced enemy drops will be just about the *only* way to acquire weapons and shields in the game.
+At the moment, gear can still be found in vending machines, and in some containers.
+Weapons and shields can no longer be found in treasure chests, though.

+This mod is a spiritual cousin of my own Better Loot mod, and you can expect to enjoy a much better quality of gear throughout your playthrough.
+Functionally it feels very similar to Better Loot, while playing, thanks to the increased volume of loot which gets dropped, thanks to every weapon-wielding enemy having a guaranteed drop.

 Grenade Mods, Class Mods, and Relics will still be acquired as per usual - via world drops, chests, and the like.